-$^{^{2}\,}$ All functional non-supply pins are internally clamped to $\rm V{SS}$ and $\rm V{DD}.$
+All functional non-supply pins are internally clamped to V{SS} and V{DD}.

 Power supply must maintain regulation within operating V{DD} range during instantaneous and operating maximum current conditions.
 If positive injection current ($V{In} > V{DD}$) is greater than I{DD} , the injection current may flow out of V{DD} and could result in external power supply going out of regulation.
-Ensure external V{DD} load shunts current greater than maximum injection current.
-This is the greatest risk when the MCU is not consuming power.
-For example, if no system clock is present, or if the clock rate is very low (which would reduce overall power consumption).
+Ensure external V{DD} load will shunt current greater than maximum injection current.
+This will be the greatest risk when the MCU is not consuming power.
+Examples are: if no system clock is present, or if the clock rate is very low which would reduce overall power consumption.